jonnonz1/nz-statute-book/acts/public/2007/immigration-advisers-licensing-act-2007.md

   (c) has been convicted of an offence against the Immigration Act 2009, the Immigration Act 1987, or the Immigration Act 1964; or
   (d) has been removed or deported from New Zealand under the Immigration Act 2009, the Immigration Act 1987, or the Immigration Act 1964; or
   (e) is unlawfully in New Zealand.
-(2) Persons who hold or have held any of the following offices or employment are prohibited from being licensed while holding the office or employment or at any time within 12 months after leaving the office or employment:
-  (a) Ministers of Immigration and Associate Ministers of Immigration in the New Zealand Government:
+(2) A Minister of Immigration or an Associate Minister of Immigration in the New Zealand Government may not be licensed while holding that office and for the 12-month period after leaving that office.
-  (b) any immigration officer, visa officer, or refugee status officer (as defined in the Immigration Act 1987):
-  (c) any immigration officer or refugee and protection officer (as defined in the Immigration Act 2009).
+(3) An immigration officer or a refugee and protection officer (as defined in the Immigration Act 2009) may not be licensed while employed in that role.

 ### 16 Persons subject to restriction on being licensed
 The following persons must not be licensed unless the Registrar is satisfied that the nature of the relevant offence or matter is unlikely to adversely affect the person's fitness to provide immigration advice:
   (a) a person who has been convicted, whether in New Zealand or in another country, of a crime involving dishonesty, an offence resulting in a term of imprisonment, or an offence against the Fair Trading Act 1986 (or any equivalent law of another country); or
-  (b) a person who, under the law of another country,—
+  (aa) a person who has been convicted of an offence under this Act; or (b) a person who, under the law of another country,—
     (i) is an undischarged bankrupt; or
     (ii) has been prohibited or disqualified from managing a company; or